Jhumpa-Sarma-projects/SPARKS-FOUNDATION-PROJECTS/README.md

 ● Stock to analyze and predict - SENSEX (S&P BSE SENSEX) ● Download historical stock prices from finance.yahoo.com ● Download textual (news) data from https://bit.ly/36fFPI6

+##TASK 8 : COVID 19 TIMELINE ANALYSIS

+**Description** : Create a storyboard showing spread of Covid-19 cases in your country or any region (Asia, Europe, BRICS etc) using Tableau, Power BI or SAP ● Use animation, timeline and annotations to create attractive and interactive dashboards and story
+● Identify interesting patterns and possible reasons helping Covid-19 spread with basic as well as advanced charts
+● Screen-record the completed storyboard along with your audio explaining the charts and giving recommendations.